Regulatory Trends

 Key Contents (based on v1.0)

-• Supplier (developer): Build a secure development environment, generate and provide an SBOM, and inspect for security vulnerabilities.
+- Supplier security activities: Suppliers are advised to build a secure development environment, generate and provide an SBOM, and inspect for security vulnerabilities.